-It is possible sit in a café, to have a macaron or a crêpe as an afternoon snack, or to purchase a ticket to the ballet, while strolling through countless towns and cities in the U.S., and most of us would easily recognize these as French words describing French contributions to the local lifestyle.
+It is possible to sit in a café, to have a macaron or a crêpe as an afternoon snack, or to purchase a ticket to the ballet, while strolling through countless towns and cities in the United States, and most of us would easily recognize these as French words describing French contributions to the local lifestyle.

 While champagne, braille, and pasteurization are among the many inventions well known to be French, the stethoscope, just as French, has been saving lives for over 150 years.
-Louis Vuitton, Hermès, and L’Oréal are just a few examples of the many French fashion and beauty brands that are household words in the U.S., and the American company Best Buy is led by French Chairman and CEO, Hubert Joly.
-France and Canada are among the top trading partners of the U.S., over 4,600 French companies operate in the United States, providing over 650,000 jobs, and France is among the top foreign investors in the US.
+Louis Vuitton, Hermès, and L’Oréal are just a few examples of the many French fashion and beauty brands that are household words in the United States, and the American company Best Buy is led a French chairman and CEO, Hubert Joly.
+France is among the top trading partners of the U.S. – with over 4,600 French companies operating in the United States and providing over 650,000 jobs – and among the top foreign investors in the US.

 It could seem that – suddenly – French culture and lifestyle are everywhere, part of American daily life.
 However, the extent and impact of French and Francophone thought and creativity on Americans is more complex and more nuanced than many of us would easily imagine.

 The French and the Americans, a Shared History

 Thomas Jefferson supposedly once said, “every man has two countries: his own and France.”
 For many Americans, the first introduction to French language and culture may be a family vacation to Quebec, or an elementary school history lesson mentioning in passing the influence of the French Enlightenment on Thomas Jefferson and the Founding Fathers.
 However, relatively fewer may know that several of the Founding Fathers, including Jefferson and Benjamin Franklin, spent a considerable time in Paris and spoke French, and that Thomas Jefferson actually had a home on the Champs-Elysées.